How Much Do Solar Panels Cost in Ireland?

 Prices as of early 2026.
 Based on quotes from Irish SEAI-registered installers.

-Prices are for supply-and-install packages from SEAI-registered installers, including panels, inverter, mounting, and electrical works.
-All prices include 0% VAT (residential).
-The SEAI grant is deducted to show your net out-of-pocket cost.
+PV panel prices are for supply-and-install packages from SEAI-registered installers, including solar panels, inverter, mounting, and electrical works.
+All solar energy costs include 0% VAT (residential).
+The SEAI grant is deducted to show your net out-of-pocket cost of solar PV panels.

 | System Size | Panels | Cost Before Grant | SEAI Grant | Net Cost | Annual Output | Payback |